franksh/dsr-rossman-comp/readme.md

 ### Testing a model

+We implemented some utility to make it easy to save and load model.

-The pre-trained models are stored under `data/trained_models/`
+Pre-trained models are stored under `data/trained_models/`

 To evaluate a model, run: